 Website and network security is not a perfect science.
 This is an unfortunate truth that few security professionals will admit.
 Every day, another ne’er do well finds a new vulnerability to exploit, or a new angle to trick people into giving up their precious passwords.
 It is a constant, never ending game of whack-a-mole.
 Security will never be ‘Set it and forget it’, it must be constantly monitored, updated, and verified.
 That last step is the most important, and the one most often skipped: verification.
 This means ensuring all the correct security controls are in place and configured correctly.
 This is the goal of a security audit.

 How does it affect you?

-Most small to medium businesses are on a tight budget and either assume what they have is good enough and doesn’t need to be tested, or they know better but just don’t want to spend the money on an audit when they could be putting that money into their business.
-Another common thought is Theres no reason hackers would target me.
-However, data from Symantecs Internet Security Threat Report 2017 shows the hackers are just as likely to target SMBs and the cost of recovering after a breach could be much more detrimental than some people realize.
+Most small to medium businesses are on a tight budget.
+They either assume that what they have is good enough and doesn’t need to be tested, or they know better but just don’t want to spend the money on an audit when they could be putting that money into their business.
+Another common thought is: there’s no reason hackers would target me.
+However, data from Symantec’s Internet Security Threat Report shows the hackers are just as likely to target SMBs.
+The cost of recovering after a breach could be much more detrimental than some people realize.

-Lloyds of London recently released a report stating that large scale cyber attacks like wannacry and petya could cause as much financial damage as major natural disasters such as hurricanes.
+Lloyds of London released a report in 2017, stating that large scale cyber attacks like wannacry and petya could cause as much financial damage as major natural disasters such as hurricanes.

 But how does this affect the small business owner?
-In a 2016 study on The State of Cyber Security in SMBs by the Ponemon Institute, companies spent an average of $879,582 because of damage or loss of IT assets.
-This doesnt include loss of work time or lost customers?
+In a 2017 study on The State of Cyber Security in SMBs by the Ponemon Institute, companies spent an average of $879,582 because of damage or loss of IT assets.
+This doesn’t include loss of work time or lost customers?
 The actual costs to your business will vary, but consider the following scenarios:

 – If your website is silently breached (Not changed in any visible way) by hackers and starts installing banking malware on the computers that visit your site, what would your clients’ reactions be like?